 If you prefer using Uber or don’t want to deal with hailing a taxi, you can download the app or first use the rideshare program’s price estimator.

-However, if you want to take a taxi, just hail one that’s approaching and show them Taipei 101’s address.
-Afterward, pay attention to the meter and pay them when the ride’s over.
+Otherwise, just hail a taxi that’s approaching and show them Taipei 101’s address.
+Pay attention to the meter and pay them when the ride’s over.